aarch64-laptops/aarch64-laptops.github.io/distro_integration.md

 #### The pesky last few

-There's always a few things missing that are a total pain to track down, you can check if there's anything in `/sys/kernel/debug/devices_deferred`, though note that missing firmware (a likelehood if you aren't on a ThinkPad) will cause some drivers not to probe, we'll come back to these later.
+There are always a few things missing that are a total pain to track down, you can check if there's anything in `/sys/kernel/debug/devices_deferred`, though note that missing firmware (a likelihood if you aren't on a ThinkPad) will cause some drivers not to probe, we'll come back to these later.

-Don't be afraid to `grep` for compatible strings in the `drivers/` directory of the kernel, you can also usually work backwords from a C file, through the `Makefile` in the same directory and to the associated kernel config option which you need.
+Don't be afraid to `grep` for compatible strings in the `drivers/` directory of the kernel, you can also usually work backwards from a C file, through the `Makefile` in the same directory and to the associated kernel config option which you need.